PlasmaPy/PlasmaPy/vision_statement.md

 repository of PLEPs.
 PLEPs will be made openly available for community discussion and transparency for a period of at least four weeks, during which time the proposal may be updated and revised by the proposers.
-The CC and CDC shall approve or decline these proposals after seeking community input.
+The CC shall approve or decline these proposals after seeking community input.
 The rationale behind the decision and a summary of the community discussion shall be recorded along with the PLEP.

 ## Programming guidelines